owasp-cloud-security/owasp-cloud-security/aws/iam/README.md

 # Notes

 * No MFA?
-* Using AWS accounts as principals exposes it to all principals in the account
 * Policy VersionId defaults to 2008 - is that bad?
 * Non-unique PolicyId?
 * Deny overrides allow which overrides implicit deny